ElkanRoelen/behatformatter/README.md

 ## Todo:
 - save html on failures
 - save REST responses in testreport
-- JSON output - if wanted
+- JSON output - if wanted?
+- colors in print stylesheet

 ## License and Authors